Home Labor Laws Hawaii Labor Law Guide

 Independent contractor criteria

-It’s important to note that not all factors need to be met, and their significance may vary based on the specific job and circumstances.
+Not all factors need to be met and their significance may vary based on the specific job and circumstances.
 The factors include considerations such as control over work methods, flexibility in scheduling, provision of tools and materials and the ability to earn a profit or incur a loss.

 In Hawaii, misclassifying employees as independent contractors can lead to legal consequences, including: